 - Honorable mentions: Guardian Angel (could be useful if you're getting focused hard), Quicksilver Sash (to counter things like Malzahar or Mordekaiser ultimates), Zhonya's Hourglass (for some reason), Rabadon's Deathcap (if you're a troll)

-Finally, if it's end game and nobody has any MR for some reason and you have 3k gold just sitting there with a full build, get Sorcerer's Shoes and sell your Void Staff for an Abyssal Scepter.
+Finally, if it's end game and nobody has any MR for some reason and you have 3k gold just sitting there with a full build, get Sorcerer's Shoes and sell your Void Staff for an Abyssal Mask.
 Just cuz.

 No matter what, finish Archangel's last.
 I even start getting Elixir of Fortitudes before I finish it, and after you finish it you're gonna want to keep your elixir rainbow up at all times.